Panic Attack: What To Do When It Happens

 Through an online therapy platform like BetterHelp, you can be matched with a therapist with experience treating anxiety and panic disorder.
 If you discover your therapist is not a match, you can switch therapists until you find a provider that meets your needs.
 In addition, online therapy can allow you to choose between phone, video, or chat sessions, which can be beneficial if you are worried about talking to someone face-to-face.

-An increasing number of studies have shown that internet-based cognitive behavioral therapy (CBT) can significantly reduce the number of panic attacks someone has, as well as symptoms of anxiety and depression.
-CBT is a therapeutic framework that teaches people to replace unhelpful thoughts with helpful and productive ideas and beliefs.
+An increasing number of studies have shown that internet-based cognitive behavioral therapy or CBT can significantly reduce the number of panic attacks someone has, as well as symptoms of anxiety and depression.
+Cognitive behavioral therapy is a framework that teaches people to replace unhelpful thoughts with helpful and productive ideas and beliefs using grounding techniques.

 Takeaway